-When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
+When determining whether to apply force and evaluating whether a deputy has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
 These factors include but are not limited to (RCW 10.120.020):

-- (a) Immediacy and severity of the threat to officers or others. - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time. - (c) Officer/subject factors (e.g., age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects). - (d) The effects of suspected drug or alcohol use. - (e) The individual displays signs of mental, behavioral, intellectual, developmental, or physical impairments or disabilities, including individuals who reasonably appear suicidal. - (f) The individual's ability to understand and comply with officer commands. - (g) Proximity of weapons or dangerous improvised devices.
+- (a) Immediacy and severity of the threat to deputies or others. - (b) The conduct of the individual being confronted, as reasonably perceived by the deputy at the time. - (c) Deputy/subject factors (e.g., age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of deputies available vs. subjects). - (d) The effects of suspected drug or alcohol use. - (e) The individual displays signs of mental, behavioral, intellectual, developmental, or physical impairments or disabilities, including individuals who reasonably appear suicidal. - (f) The individual's ability to understand and comply with deputy commands. - (g) Proximity of weapons or dangerous improvised devices. - (h) The degree to which the individual has been effectively restrained and the individual's ability to resist despite being restrained. - (i) The availability of other reasonable and feasible options and their possible effectiveness. - (j) Seriousness of the suspected offense or reason for contact with the individual.